Category: Scholarly articles

 -

-The Skin of the Bodybuilder through the Lens of Valérie Belin: An Artistic Interpretation of the Athletic Body (December 2024)
+Article: The Skin of the Bodybuilder through the Lens of Valérie Belin: An Artistic Interpretation of the Athletic Body (December 2024)

 This article explores Valérie Belin’s work on the skin of bodybuilders, between hyperrealism and abstraction.
 Through her series Bodybuilders I and Bodybuilders II, the photographer transforms flesh into a plastic surface, questioning the materiality of the sculpted body.
 This analysis examines photography as a medium of bodily transformation and its impact on the perception of…